AdamKyle/flare/resources/info/automation/section-1.md

 - You won't be able to shop or visit the [market board](/information/market-board).
 - You won't be able to manage [equipment](/information/equipment) or [sets](/information/equipment-sets).
 - You won't be able to use /PCT to instantly Teleport to [Celestials](/information/celestials).
+- You won't be able to visit [special location](/information/special-locations).

 Your character can select the maximum amount of time which is 8 hours.
 Should you manage to do a full eight hours of auto attacking, without dying or loosing your session (that is being kicked after 90 minutes of no activity) you will be locked out of doing